m-thirumal/eureka-server/README.md

 ### Replica

 * Make sure `eureka.instance.hostname: ` is same as `eureka.client.serviceUrl.defaultZone`.
 Check how it's configured in `PRO environment`
-* If you want some of cluster to be independent set `eureka.client.fetchRegistry` is `false`
+* If you want some of cluster to be independent set `eureka.client.fetchRegistry` is `false`.
+That is, don't want to fetch details from other cluster.
+Check `UDEV` environment `UDEV-SECONDARY`

 ### Swagger UI